gatsbyjs/gatsby/docs/docs/debugging-html-builds-and-runtime-ssr.md

 ---
-title: Debugging HTML Builds
+title: Debugging HTML Builds and runtime SSR
 ---

-Errors while building static HTML files (the build-time React SSR process) generally happen for one of the following reasons:
+Errors while building static HTML files (the build-time and runtime React SSR processes) generally happen for one of the following reasons:

 1. Some of your code references "browser globals" like `window` or `document` that aren't available in Node.js.
 If this is your problem you should see an